What Is Epilepsy Surgery?

 - neuropsychologists (health care providers who focus on how the brain affects our thoughts and actions)

 - CAT scan, MRI, and PET/MRI to look inside the brain

-- EEG, or electroencephalography, to see brain waves/electrical activity in the brain
+- EEG to see where in the brain the seizures are happening

 What Happens During Epilepsy Surgery?

 The neurosurgeon will take out a small part of the skull (called a craniotomy) to expose the brain.
-Then, depending on the type of surgery, he or she will either remove part of the brain or cut the corpus callosum.
-When finished, the skull bone is put back so it can heal.
+Depending on the type of surgery, the surgeon will either remove part of the brain or cut the corpus callosum.
+Then, the skull bone is put back so it can heal.

 Most open epilepsy surgeries last 3–4 hours.

 What Happens After Epilepsy Surgery?

 After epilepsy surgery, your child will go to a special recovery area called a PACU (post-anesthesia care unit) for a few hours until the anesthesia wears off.

 Depending on the surgery, your child may spend the first night in a special intensive care unit, then move to a neurosurgical unit for the rest of the stay.